When your WordPress page requires more memory than the default allocated memory, you get to see in your logs a message that looks similar to this one:

 the server memory defined in your php.ini file

-If your new memory limits defined in your wp-config.php
+If your new memory limit, the one defined in your wp-config.php

 memory setup is enough.